Random networks with sublinear preferential attachment: The giant component: The idealized exploration process

-\begin{remark} Lemma~\ref{le0603-1} provides a coupling for the mechanisms with which both trees produce left descendants.
+while, by Lemma~\ref{le0602-1}, $\IP(\Delta\cZ[1,n-1]=1)\leq f(0) (n-1)^{\gamma^+-1}$, so that a Poiss$(\lam)$ distributed random variable can be coupled with $\Delta\cZ[1,n-1]$ so that they disagree with probability less than a constant multiple of $n^{\gamma^+-1}$. \end{pf} \begin{remark} Lemma~\ref{le0603-1} provides a coupling for the mechanisms with which both trees produce \textit{left} descendants.
 Since the number of descendants in individual locations form an independent sequence of random variables, we can apply the coupling of the lemma sequentially for each location and obtain a coupling of the $\pi_N$-projected left descendants of a vertex $v$ and the left descendants of $n:=\pi_N(v)$ in ${\mathbb T}[v]$.
-Indeed, under the assumptions of Lemma~\ref{le0603-1}, one finds a coupling of both processes such that, if $n\geq 2$,
+Indeed, under the assumptions of Lemma~\ref{le0603-1}, one finds a coupling of both processes such that

-where $C_{\ref{rem0603-1}}$ is a suitable positive constant. \end{remark}
+where $C_{\mmbox{\ref{rem0603-1}}}$ is a suitable positive constant. \end{remark}

-\subsubsection{Coupling the evolution to the right for particles of type $\tau\not=\ell$}
+\subsection{Coupling the evolution to the right for particles of type $\tau\not=\ell$}